skylerl2/skylerl2.github.io/_posts/2018-12-17-Project Kojak.md

 # Project Kojak Retrospective

-My final Metis project, **Project Kojak**, was my chance to use anything and everything we had learned in the course and apply it to something I am interested in or passionate about in some way.
+My final Metis project, **Project Kojak**, was my chance to use anything and everything I had learned in the course and apply it to something I am interested in or passionate about in some way.
 Because of this, it was my most rewarding Metis project, but also my most challenging one.